thisisparker/datasets/README.md

 ## Pomological

 This is a listing of the images in the Pomological Watercolors Collection housed in the US Department of Agriculture's National Agricultural Library.
 A version of this dataset powers [the @pomological twitter bot](https://twitter.com/pomological).
+[David Riordan](https://twitter.com/riordan) helped with the initial scraping.